Music of Israel: 1967 as a turning point

 The Six-Day War in 1967 marked a significant turning point in Israeli culture.
 According to writer Amos Elon, the war represented a shift in the national psyche, signaling a transition from adolescence to maturity.
-The post-war period was characterized by a notable increase in cultural activity: the number of art galleries rose by one-third, the number of theaters doubled, and a variety of restaurants, nightclubs, and discothèques emerged.
+The post-war period was characterized by a notable increase in cultural activity.
+The number of art galleries rose by one-third, the number of theaters doubled, and a variety of restaurants, nightclubs, and discothèques also emerged.

 During this period, the Israeli music scene became increasingly open to global influences.
 Rock music, which had previously attracted limited interest and received little airtime on state radio, began to gain popularity.
 Mizrahi music began to receive broader recognition and legitimacy.
 Israeli musicians performed abroad more frequently, and international artists from Europe and the United States visited Israel to perform.

-As musical diversity expanded, many Israeli compositions began to reflect international trends rather than a specifically national style.
+As musical diversity expanded, many Israeli compositions began to reflect international trends rather than a specific national style.
 The earlier focus on establishing a unique national musical identity diminished.
 Rock musician Shalom Hanoch remarked in an interview, "I don't like the attempt to be ethnic very much...
 I don't search for roots [in my music], my roots are within me...
 I don't have to add oriental flavor for people to know that I am from the Middle East."

 Despite this shift, many Israeli musicians in both popular and classical genres continued to engage with questions of national identity in their work.